EverydaySimpleDev/Chibi-Robo-Randomizer/README.md

   - Click this button to select a NTSC-USA copy of the Chibi-Robo ISO file.
 (Do not ask for a download link for this, you must source it yourself!)
 - Browse
   - The randomizer will create a copy of the ISO file before applying the edits to the game files.
 Use the Browse button to select where this file will be saved.
+- Open AP
+  - This is a json file that the archipelago system will generate.
+This is required if you plan on connecting your game with the Archipelago multiworld rando[https://github.com/EverydaySimpleDev/Archipelago].
 - Mode / Logic
   - Select a game mode / logic setting from the dropdown.
 Currently, only Glitchless is supported, but make sure at least something is selected in this dropdown.
 - Seed